varshaluthra246/Interactive-Quiz-Internship-project/README.md

    ![ss3](https://github.com/user-attachments/assets/757b90b4-5e34-48fc-b685-da4dad4ca139)

 # 	How the Application Works:
-a)	Users access the quiz interface via browser.
+a)	Users access the quiz interface via browser. <br>
 b)	Questions are fetched using JavaScript (Quiz.js) as in the form of Array of objects and timer runs.
-If timer out then user gets an alert of “Times Up!”.
+If timer out then user gets an alert of “Times Up!”. <br>
-c)	Users submit answers and backend calculates the scores
+c)	Users submit answers and backend calculates the scores. <br>
-d)	Scores are displayed.
+d)	Scores are displayed. <br>

-# Outcome
+# 📌 Outcome

 The programming quiz runs successfully in a local browser.
 It allows for easy management of Quiz content and offers users a smooth quiz-taking experience.

-# Learnings
+#  💡Learnings

 -	Strengthened frontend development using HTML, CSS, and JavaScript.